COMSOL releases version 6.2 of COMSOL Multiphysics

 The latest software version also introduces the ability to make simulation apps with automated updates through timer events, which is especially useful when creating digital twins or IoT-connected simulation apps.

-“Surrogate models significantly strengthen the app-building capabilities in COMSOL Multiphysics®, and open up new possibilities to our users,” says Lars Langemyr, chief scientist at COMSOL.
+“Surrogate models significantly strengthen the app-building capabilities in COMSOL Multiphysics and open up new possibilities to our users,” said Lars Langemyr, chief scientist at COMSOL.
 “They can now create effective digital twins and build interactive, computationally fast, and accurate standalone apps.”

 In version 6.2, users will discover new modeling features across the board.
 Core offerings, like visualization and meshing, are improved, and add-on products are expanded and updated.
 Version 6.2 also adds more than 100 new and updated example models, helping users enhance their modeling skills.